bowang-lab/gcn-drug-repurposing/README.md

 ## Installation

 1. `pip install -r requirements.txt`
-2. follow the instruction [here](https://github.com/thunlp/OpenNE) to install openne
+2. follow the instruction [here](https://github.com/thunlp/OpenNE) to install openne.
+For the specific version we used, check the submodule OpenNE in the resources folder.

+Note we inherited and edited the data and network buildup from [MSI](https://github.com/snap-stanford/multiscale-interactome).
+Credits to the original authors.
+Our edited version is stored in folder [multiscale](multiscale).

 ## Predict the proximities for all target proteins and drugs with respect to Covid-19